Important Questions to Ask Yourself When You're Short On Writing Time

 But are you doing too much?

 A lot of writers work full-time jobs and then come home to a spouse and kids.
 And others have a second job.
 Most writers have busy lives outside of their writing lives.
+But the successful busy ones are still managing to churn out at least one book each year.

 In order to focus on our writing, sometimes we need to take a step back and figure out how we can delegate certain tasks such as housecleaning and lawnmowing.
 Can we hire an assistant to take care of some things so that we can have more time to focus on what we are good at (writing)?